How does Google Analytics work? Beginner's Guide

 What is Google Analytics?

 For instance, let’s say you own an eCommerce store and want to know how many users visit your website.
-With the help of Google Analytics, you can see the number of visitors to your store, where they’re coming from, which device they’re using, and much more.
+With the help of Google Analytics, you can see the number of visitors to your store, how much they spend, where they’re coming from, which device they’re using, and much more.

 • Measure your website’s performance